mkunz7/auto-southwest-check-in-gui/README.md

 go run website.go
 ```

-By default it only runs on localhost:8080 and for southwest.py to be in `/root/auto-southwest-check-in`
+By default it only runs on localhost:8080 and expects southwest.py to be in `/root/auto-southwest-check-in`

 If you use this it's a good idea to pair it with a reverse proxy with authentication.